Convex projective structures on non-hyperbolic three-manifolds: Introduction

-\begin{theorem} Let $M$ be a compact, connected, orientable three manifold with a union of tori as boundary such that the interior of $M$ admits a finite volume hyperbolic structure which is infinitesimally projectively rigid rel boundary.
+\begin{theorem} Let $M$ be a compact, connected, orientable three-manifold with a union of tori as boundary such that the interior of $M$ admits a finite volume hyperbolic structure which is infinitesimally projectively rigid rel boundary.
 Then the double $N = 2M$ of $M$ admits a properly convex projective structure. \end{theorem}

 Using cube complex techniques, Przytycki--Wise~\cite{PrzWi} showed that any mixed three-manifold, and therefore any manifold $N$ as in Theorem~\ref{thm:main}, has linear fundamental group.
 However, their methods give no control on the dimension of the linear representation.
-On the other hand, it was shown by Button~\cite{Button} that there exist three-manifold groups which admit no linear representation in dimension $n=4$ or lower.
+On the other hand, it was shown by Button~\cite{Button} that there exist three-manifold groups which admit no linear representation in dimension $4$ or lower.
 To determine the smallest possible dimension of a linear representation of a three-manifold group remains an interesting open question.
 Since the holonomy representation of a convex projective structure lifts to the special linear group (see Section~\ref{ssec:propconvex}), we obtain:

 \begin{corollary} Let $N = 2M$ be as in Theorem~\ref{thm:main}.
 Then $\pi_1 N$ admits a discrete faithful representation into $\SL_4 \RR$. \end{corollary}